-- A waiver of your right to a trial or jury
+- A waiver of your right to a trial or jury.

-- A waiver of any claims or defenses you may have
+- A waiver of any claims or defenses you may have.

 Things to think about for a settlement:

-- Make sure any agreement you come to is in writing and signed by your and the landlord.
+- Make sure any agreement you come to is in writing and signed by you and the landlord.
 Also, carefully read through the settlement agreement.
 If you don't understand something, let the judge know that before the order is entered.

 - You should ask your landlord to seal the eviction file as part of the settlement.
 The fact that an eviction was filed against you is a matter of public record and can get in the way of you finding an apartment in the future.